-Dr. Vibe has a group of black men confront black fatherhood stereotypes.
+Dr. Vibe asks a group of black men about their thoughts about 2014